Dimillian/DMCustomModalViewController/README.md

 **TL;DR:** Look at the example provided.

-Add DMCustomModalViewController.h and .m from the **classes/** folder to your Xcode project.
+1. Add DMCustomModalViewController.h and .m from the **classes/** folder to your Xcode project.
+2. Add QuartzCore.framework to "Link Binary With Libraries" (.xcodeproj -> Build Phases)

-Import `DMCustomModalViewController.h`where you want to use it.
+3. Import `DMCustomModalViewController.h`where you want to use it.

 ###Full Screen